jmariconda/meteor-reactive-store/README.md

 ## Reasoning:
 This package was created with the goal of offering a similar interface to ReactiveDict, but without the complications of being based around EJSON.
+It also builds on the concept by adding features that allow it to work better as state with its own internal logic.

 ReactiveDict works well, but has some drawbacks:
 - Storable data is limited to EJSON types.
 Any other instantiated value will need to have its prototype modified to be EJSON-compatible or a new EJSON-compatible extended class will need to be created in order to store it.